Advanced Munitions Technology Complex Center (AMTC)

 Eglin Air Force Base, FL

-Southern Earth Sciences, Inc. is serving as the Geotechnical Engineer of Record for the Advanced Munitions Technology Complex (AMTC) at Eglin Air Force Base (AFB), FL.
-This project requires the construction of eight primary facilities, totaling over 83,300 sq. ft., for the development of nano energetic/explosive technologies and the development, integration, rapid prototyping, and fielding of advance munitions.
+Southern Earth Sciences, Inc. served as the Geotechnical Engineer of Record for the Advanced Munitions Technology Complex (AMTC) at Eglin Air Force Base (AFB), FL.
+This project required the construction of eight primary facilities, totaling over 83,300 sq. ft., for the development of nano energetic/explosive technologies and the development, integration, rapid prototyping, and fielding of advance munitions.
 Some of the facilities are expected to have explosives detonations within the structures.

 The design incorporated explosives safety, anti-terrorism force protection (AT/FP) physical security, and life safety requirements, as well as acoustic and vibration mitigation techniques.
 Mitigation of explosive effects, including blast, thermal and fragment hazards, is provided with hardened reinforced concrete framing and steel fragment shields.
 Blast doors include single-swing to sliding doors, for intentional detonation or accidental detonation, to meet blast loading, response criteria, minimum fragment shield thickness, and seal requirements.
 The Complex also required new roadways and parking areas to be constructed throughout the facility along with three (3) storm water detention areas.